Where to Stay in Budapest - A Local’s Neighborhood Guide

 1. Belváros and Lipótváros (District V)

-Belváros (Inner City) and Lipótváros (Leopold’s Town) are neighborhoods belonging to the downtown V District.
-You can’t get more central than this part of town, as almost everything in the city is within a 20-minute walk, making it an ideal base for exploring.
+Belváros (Inner City) and Lipótváros (Leopold’s Town) are two sub-districts that together form District V in downtown Pest.
+You can’t get more central than here, as almost everything in the city is within a 20-minute walk, making it an ideal base for exploring.

 I recommend this as the perfect starting point for anyone visiting the city for the first time.
 It’s packed with attractions and centrally located, so you can wander around and stumble upon some of Budapest’s most iconic sights.

-Although some parts are very touristy (I’m looking at you, Váci Street), there are a few hidden, quiet parts here I love going to regularly, like the area around the Károly Garden–a garden enclosed by intricate wrought iron fencing and gates that backs onto the Petőfi Literature Museum–and Egyetem Square, home to the ELTE University Law faculty and the baroque University Church.
+Although some parts are very touristy (I’m looking at you, Váci Street), there are a few hidden, quiet parts here that I really like, such as the area around the Károly Garden–a garden enclosed by intricate wrought iron fencing and gates that backs onto the Petőfi Literature Museum–and Egyetem Square, home to the ELTE University Law school and the baroque University Church.

-While this part of town is home to some of the most significant attractions like St. Stephen’s Basilica, the Hungarian Parliament Building, and the Shoes on the Danube Bank memorial, there are also so many lesser-known buildings that are incredibly beautiful and easy to miss if you don’t look up.
-I’ve wandered these streets often, and even today, I still find some hidden details I’ve missed over the years.
+This part of town is home to major attractions like St. Stephen’s Basilica, the Hungarian Parliament Building, and the Shoes on the Danube Bank memorial, as well as many lesser-known buildings that are incredibly beautiful and easy to miss if you don’t know to look for them.
+I’ve wandered these streets often, and even today, I still always find hidden details that I’ve missed over the years.

-And if you’re a foodie, I believe there is no better neighborhood in Budapest to satisfy your culinary cravings.
+If you’re a foodie, I believe there is no better neighborhood in the city.
 You have a few Michelin-starred spots like Borkonyha Winekitchen and Salt, and it’s also home to some of my favorite lunch spots like Szimply or Cafe Kör.
+There are also a number of classic cafes like Café Gerbeaud and Parisi Passage which offer traditional Hungarian pastries and coffee in historic settings.

 Main sights